The Desertion of Empire

 The Long Sixteenth Century: The Genoese-Iberian Crucible

-Empire in this era was upheld by dynastic alliances and the religious authority of the Catholic Church.
-The ruling logic was clear: Genoese financiers supplied the capital, Iberian aristocrats enforced extraction, and the Church sanctified the entire system.
-This partnership introduced the racial and environmental fractures that would define modern Empire: humanity racialized and stratified into “superior” and “inferior” breeds, and nature externalized and reduced to a reservoir of exploitable resources.
+This collaboration was sanctified by dynastic alliances and the authority of the Catholic Church.
+The Genoese supplied the capital, Iberian aristocrats enforced extraction, and the Church provided spiritual justification.
+Together, they laid the foundation for modern Empire, introducing two defining fractures: the racial stratification of humanity into “superior” and “inferior” breeds, and the reduction of nature to a reservoir of exploitable resources.
+These fractures became the backbone of a global system of domination.

 The Long Seventeenth Century: Dutch Innovation

-The seventeenth century brought a critical transformation in Empire with the rise of Dutch hegemony.
-The Dutch East India Company (VOC) introduced a new model of capitalist imperialism by internalizing protection costs.
-Unlike the Genoese, who relied on aristocratic militaries, the VOC maintained its own armed forces, combining financial and military power within a single corporate entity.
-Protection became a capital asset, a revolutionary shift that redefined how Empire functioned.
+The seventeenth century brought a critical transformation with the rise of Dutch hegemony and the innovations of the Dutch East India Company (VOC).
+Unlike the Genoese, who depended on aristocratic militaries, the VOC internalized protection costs, maintaining its own armed forces and merging financial and military power into a single corporate entity.
+This shift made protection a capital asset, extending the reach and efficiency of Empire.

-This period also saw the institutionalization of state sovereignty through the Treaty of Westphalia (1648).
-This treaty system allowed competing empires to manage conflicts while preserving the overarching structure of Empire.
-The ruling logic evolved to integrate corporate executives and state administrators, creating a fusion of private profit and state power.
+This period also institutionalized state sovereignty through the Treaty of Westphalia (1648), which formalized a system of competing empires.
+While ostensibly designed to manage conflicts, the treaty preserved the overarching structure of Empire, integrating corporate executives and state administrators in a fusion of private profit and public power.
+The VOC’s innovations demonstrated how costs previously externalized could be repurposed to strengthen imperial domination.

 The Long Nineteenth Century: British Industrial Consolidation

-Empire during this era was stabilized by the Concert of Europe (1814 to 1914), a diplomatic system that balanced competing European powers while ensuring their collective dominance over colonized territories.
-The ruling class expanded its power by institutionalizing wage labor, colonial governance, scientific racism, and national financial systems, solidifying a global capitalist order centered on British factories and banks.
+The Concert of Europe (1814–1914) stabilized this system, maintaining a balance of power among European empires while ensuring their collective dominance over colonized territories.
+British imperialists institutionalized wage labor, colonial governance, scientific racism, and national finance, consolidating a global capitalist order centered on Britain’s factories and banks.

 The Long Twentieth Century: The United States and the Formal Institution of Empire